 Having general liability insurance is another way to foster trust with your clients.
 If they believe you take your projects seriously and invest in protecting them it may increase the likelihood of being hired.

-Why Your Construction Company Needs Insurance Coverage
+Why Your Construction Company Needs Business Insurance Coverage

-Example #1: You get in a car accident on the way to a job site and your car is totaled.
+- Example #1: You get in a car accident on the way to a job site and your car is totaled.
 On top of that, many of your tools were smashed.
-Your commercial auto and inland marine insurance coverage can help cover the costs of replacing your car and equipment.
+Your commercial auto insurance and inland marine insurance coverage can help cover the costs of replacing your car and equipment.

 What Types of Businesses Fall Under the Construction Umbrella?